noiseprotocol/noise_spec/noise.md

  ciphertext)`.
 If an authentication failure occurs the error is signaled to the caller.

 4.3.
-The `SymmetricHandshakeState` object
+The `SymmetricState` object
 -----------------------------------------

-A `SymmetricHandshakeState` object extends a `CipherState` with the following
+A `SymmetricState` object extends a `CipherState` with the following
 variables:

  * **`has_key`**: A boolean that records whether key `k` is a secret value.